ack-lab-demos/ack-lab-demo-swap/README.md

 - **Agent Communication**: `createAgentCaller()` method for establishing secure agent-to-agent connections
 - **Transaction Safety**: Ensures atomicity and reliability of financial operations

+## 📚 Interactive Tutorial Mode

+The swap demo includes an **educational onboarding guide** that teaches developers how to use ACK-Lab's powerful rule system through hands-on experience:

+### Tutorial Flow

+1. **Step 1: Initial Swap** - Execute a successful 25 USDC to SOL swap with no restrictions
+2. **Step 2: Transaction Limits** - Learn to set a $10 maximum transaction size rule in ACK-Lab
+3. **Step 3: Rule Enforcement** - See how the same swap is now blocked by your rule
+4. **Step 4: Rate Limiting** - Replace the size limit with a $60/hour spend limit
+5. **Step 5: Testing Limits** - Execute swaps within the hourly budget
+6. **Step 6: Hit Rate Limit** - Experience rate limiting protection in action

+### Educational Benefits

+- **Learn by Doing**: Set real rules and see immediate effects
+- **Understand Protection**: See how rules protect against accidents and attacks
+- **No Code Changes**: Rules operate at the infrastructure level
+- **Full Control**: Learn to modify and remove rules based on needs

+The tutorial guides you through each step, automatically detecting rule violations and providing educational context about how ACK-Lab's rules protect your automated transactions.

 ## 🏗️ Architecture & Agent Communication

 ### Agent Server Architecture